Anna Middleton

 Anna Middleton is a social scientist and genetic counsellor.
-She is Head of the Society and Ethics Research group, part of Wellcome Connecting Science, based on the Wellcome Genome Campus.
-She is also a Professor/Affiliate Lecturer at the Faculty of Education at the University of Cambridge.
+She is Associate Director for Engagement and Society within Wellcome Connecting Science, based on the Wellcome Genome Campus.
+She is also the Director of the Kavli Centre for Ethics, Science, and the Public at the University of Cambridge.

 Education

 Middleton completed her undergraduate studies in genetics at Newcastle University, before undertaking a MSc in Genetic Counselling at the University of Manchester.
 She completed a PhD at the School of Psychology and Research School of Medicine at the University of Leeds in 2000.
 Her PhD is in genetics and psychology, and explored the attitudes of Deaf adults and hearing parents of deaf children towards issues surrounding genetic testing for deafness.
 Anna was the first person to publish empirical data on the attitudes of Deaf parents towards using pre-natal testing for deafness, with the preference for having deaf children.

 Middleton obtained her registration as a Genetic Counsellor with the Genetic Counselling Registration Board UK and Republic of Ireland in 2003.